w3f/Grants-Program/applications/dc.md

   Current Web3.0 applications are primarily based on the smart contract model on the blockchain, which has very limited application scenarios:
     1. Performance Bottlenecks of Smart Contracts: Taking Ethereum as an example, the current TPS (transactions per second) of Ethereum is only about 30.
 This means that only about 30 transactions can be processed per second, which is unacceptable for most web2.0 applications.
     2. Web3.0 applications implemented with blockchain-based smart contracts face bottlenecks in storage and retrieval.
 Although there are now some relatively mature storage-oriented chains, such as Filecoin, Arweave, and Crust from the Polkadot ecosystem, access and retrieval of data on these chains are still hard to achieve in real-time due to the performance bottlenecks and design patterns inherent in blockchain technology.
-    3. The Development Threshold of Smart Contracts: Currently, the development of smart contracts is mainly based on specific languages, such as Ethereum's Solidity language, which undoubtedly increases the learning cost for developers and raises the threshold for development.
+    3. The Development Threshold of Smart Contracts: Currently, the development of smart contracts is mainly based on specific languages, such as ink! which undoubtedly increases the learning cost for developers and raises the threshold for development.
 Moreover, the development model of smart contracts is entirely different from the traditional web2.0 application development model, which is also unacceptable for most web2.0 developers.
     4. The Account Model of Current Web3.0: The account model of current smart contracts is primarily based on a public-private key system, which requires users to safeguard their private keys or mnemonic phrases.
 This is difficult for most web2.0 users to accept.
     5. Whether it's a blockchain operating on a Proof of Stake (PoS) or Proof of Work (PoW) consensus mechanism, finalizing a block always requires a certain amount of time.
 This means that the user experience of Web3.0 applications cannot compete with that of Web2.0 applications, which is a primary reason why current Web3.0 applications struggle to attract more users.